Stern-Lab/AssociVar/association_tests/README.md

 3. Run create_couples_index_file.py to create an index file used by the association test script.
-The file is a csv containing the pairs of positions to check, and also an association index for the association test script to use when being run as more than one job in parallel (choose number of jobs to split to in NUMBER_OF_JOBS).
+The file is a csv containing the pairs of positions to check, and also an association index for the association test script to use when being run as more than one job in parallel which is recommended (choose number of jobs to split to in NUMBER_OF_JOBS).
 If planning to run as one job, choose 1 for -j, and on the next step (association_test.py) choose 0 for -j (PBS_JOB_ARRAY_ID).
 Start and end positions to test associations for are recommended as 30 positons away from the start and end of the reference sequence.